artsy/x-react-native/talks/artsy_omakase.md

 [Functional Reactive Programming](https://en.wikipedia.org/wiki/functional_reactive_programming) sense.
 They act like a function which takes some specially declared state and it is rendered into HTML.

+Because React has this strict model of how you can define state and state changes on a component, then the library and tools can make a lot of assumptions around the rest of the system.
+For example, you can change the under-laying code of an object at runtime, but keep the same state.
+Making it possible to do hot reloading of live code.

+An interesting related anecdote is that the compiler for Dart made special allowances for Flutter to define areas of code which can stay between compiler reloads to get the same behavior.

 _Alternatives_: [Angular][] + [NativeScript][], [Dart][] + [Flutter][]

 ### GraphQL